JensRantil/jensrantil.github.io/content/posts/2014-12-27_how-to-partially-declassify-NSA-docs/index.md

-That said, it would be a fun thought experiment if NSA, or other intelligence organizations, would infiltrate (Times New Roman) typesetters to create unique kerning for letter constellations.
-It could make it much easier to work around redacted text in declassified documents from around the world.
+That said, it would be a fun thought experiment if NSA, or other intelligence organizations, would infiltrate (Times New Roman) typesetters to create unique kerning for digits such that one could reverse engineer redacted numbers in declassified documents from around the world.
 Call it a *typography backdoor* if you will.